-Healthy Meals in Minutes: Quick, Easy and Delicious Recipes for the Busy Fall SeasonMichelle Waithe, BASc, RHN, PTS September 1, 2012
+Healthy Meals in Minutes: Quick and Delicious Recipes for Fall & WinterMichelle Waithe, M.S, BSc January 20, 2021

 As the lazy days of summer wind down and we get back into our hectic work and school schedules, maintaining a healthy diet can be a challenge.
 As a holistic nutritionist the number one request I get from clients is how to make healthy meals quick, easy, and above all delicious.
 Commercial advertising has taught us that in order to be convenient and tasty, food needs to be served from a drive-through window or ready in seconds in a microwavable package.
 As a result, many have come to view the art of meal preparation with fresh ingredients as effortful, expensive, and time consuming.

 It is my passion to bring joy and love back into the kitchen, exploring fresh flavourful ingredients while creating optimal health.
 Here are my favourite strategies to make healthy eating an enticing adventure as well as a convenient part of your routine.
 Preparation is the key to daily success and commitment to your healthy eating goals!
 Even if you have already embraced a fresh, whole food diet you will find these simple ideas and recipes extremely helpful to streamline your routine.

 Stock your pantry